Capital Improvement Projects

 Here is an update on the Capital Improvement Projects planned for 2021.

 2021 Asphalt Overlay Project – The Public Works Department utilizes its pavement condition index (PCI) to identify streets that are in need of maintenance or reconstruction.
 This year funding was approved to perform an asphalt overlay project.
-Staff will identify an area that meets the criteria for asphalt overlay and design and construct the project in the summer of 2021.
+Staff identified Sunday Haus, Monday Haus, Tuesday Haus, and Post Oak St. for asphalt overlay.
+A section of Remington Dr. East is included as an add alternate if funding allows.
+Design is currently underway with anticipation to move into the construction phase in the summer of 2021.

 Water Line Replacement Project – The City identified the water main lines on Glenmere Dr., Camden Dr., Turpin Dr., and La Mesa Dr. to be replaced as well as an 18-inch sewer main located in a rear property easement of Turpin Dr. The design of the project is complete, the project bid and was awarded to a contractor.
 This project is now in the construction phase and has 200 calendar days to complete, weather pending.

 Wastewater Main Restoration Project – This project consists of replacing the earthen cover material that has eroded away over the past 23-years on the 24/27-inch trunk sewer main that is located along the shores of the lake.
 The City identified this main line as in need of restoration during an annual inspection.
-City forces placed earthen cover over approximately 700-linear feet of sewer main in the summer of 2019-2020 and anticipates constructing more earthen cover during the dry months of the 2021 year.
+City forces placed earthen cover over approximately 900-linear feet of sewer main in the summer of 2019 - 2020 and anticipates constructing more earthen cover during the dry months of the 2021 year.

 Water and sewer service for the northwest part of the City – The City is working with our consultant-engineering firm and Public Utility Commission (PUC) attorneys to design and construct a project that will serve water and sewer to the northwest part of the City.
 To serve the area, the City will be required to increase its Certificate of Convenience and Necessity (CCN), obtain a permit from the USACE and TxDOT, as well as work with the UTRWD and Cross Timbers Water Supply Corp. for interconnections and capacities.

 FM407 Sanitary Sewer Main Crossing KCS RXR – The City identified the existing sanitary sewer crossing at the FM407 water plant site and the KCS RXR is in need of rehabilitation.
 The project will consist of designing a new pipe to cross under the railroad to allow uninterrupted sewer service to the area.
-Design and construction is anticipated to be during the 2021 budget year.
+Design and construction is anticipated to be during Fiscal Year 2022.

 Lake Vista Water Well upgrade Project – This project consists of upsizing the well located at the Lake Vista Well Lot to a 1.4 million gallons per day (MGD) well and abandoning the existing .3MGD well currently located on the site.
 The City has five water wells that were constructed over a period of 50-years.
 The useful life of a water well is typically 25 – 40 years with several factors contributing to their life cycle.
 Staff is working with consultants to permit, design and construct the new well by the end of 2021.